Nextdoor/ndserviceregistry/README.rst

 ndServiceRegistry
 =================

+`DISCLAIMER: This module is not yet ready for use.
+Its under heavy development right now and is changing daily.`

 `ndServiceRegistry` is a Python module that provides a simple way to leverage `Apache Zookeeper` as a dynamic configuration and service registry.